rpmuller/ePubs/WP1.md

 fairy tales.
 It is not good either to forget the questions that philosophy asks, or to persuade ourselves that we have found indubitable answers to them.
-To teach how to live without certainty, and yet without being paralysed by hesitation, is perhaps the chief thing that philosophy, in our age, can still do for those who study it.
+To teach how to live without certainty, and yet without being paralyzed by hesitation, is perhaps the chief thing that philosophy, in our age, can still do for those who study it.